-&lt;sup>11In practice, we would not expect firms to be able to perfectly control the color of workers they contact, though firms can undoubtedly bias their search toward either greens or reds.
+11In practice, we would not expect firms to be able to perfectly control the color of workers they contact, though firms can undoubtedly bias their search toward either greens or reds.
 We could alter the model so that a firm attempting to contact only greens meets some but relatively few reds, or meets only green workers, but at the cost of meeting workers at a lower rate than when searching both colors.
-This would not affect the symmetric equilibrium we examine and still allows the possibility of an asymmetric equilibrium in which firms are more likely to contact green than red workers.

-and red workers at rate $\lambda_F \rho_R H_R$ , so that meetings of the firm and all workers as a result of firm search follow a Poisson process with rate $\lambda_F \rho_G H_G + \lambda_F \rho_R H_R = \lambda_F \rho_W H_W$ if $\rho_G = \rho_R = \rho_W$ .
-Restricting search to only green workers allows the search efforts formerly dedicated to red workers to be transferred to greens, giving a meeting rate of $\lambda_F \rho_G H_G + \lambda_F \rho_G H_G = 2\lambda_F \rho_G H_G$ .
+This would not affect the symrestricting search to one color has the effect of doubling the search intensity on that color, since the firm is then concentrating its search on half as many potentially skilled workers (recall that there are equal numbers of red and green workers), while reducing the search intensity to zero on the other color.
+We can think of a firm who searches both colors of worker as facing two Poisson processes, one generating meetings of the firm and green workers at rate $\lambda_F \rho_G H_G$, and one generating meetings of the firm and red workers at rate $\lambda_F \rho_R H_R$, so that meetings of the firm and all workers as a result of firm search follow a Poisson process with rate $\lambda_F \rho_G H_G + \lambda_F \rho_R H_R = \lambda_F \rho_W H_W$ if $\rho_G = \rho_R = \rho_W$.
+Restricting search to only green workers allows the search efforts formerly dedicated to red workers to be transferred to greens, giving a meeting rate of $\lambda_F \rho_G H_G + \lambda_F \rho_G H_G = 2\lambda_F \rho_G H_G$.

-Unemployed skilled workers simultaneously search for vacant firms with intensity $\lambda_W$ .
-Since we have assumed that the population of firms is fixed at one, meetings generated by worker search follow a Poisson process with rate $\lambda_W \rho_F$ , where $\rho_F$ is the vacancy rate of firms.
+Unemployed skilled workers simultaneously search for vacant firms with intensity λ_W .
+Since we have assumed that the population of firms is fixed at one, meetings generated by worker search follow a Poisson process with rate $\lambda_W \rho_F$, where ρ_F is the vacancy rate of firms.

 Two types of tie can arise in the matching process.
 The first type of tie is a firm (or worker) being contacted by more than one worker (firm) at the same time.
 The second type is a worker contacting a firm at the same time as that firm contacts a worker.
 We can ignore these ties when calculating an agent's value function, because the agent assigns them zero probability.
-Moreover, we assume that the measure of agents involved in such ties is zero.
+Moreover, we assume that the measure of agents involved in such ties is zero.12

 After an unemployed skilled worker and a vacant firm make contact, they bargain.
 We postulate a simple bargaining game: A fair coin determines a proposer, who makes a take-it-or-leave-it wage offer to the responder.
-In any sequentiallyrational equilibrium, the proposer will make an offer that leaves the responder indifferent between accepting and rejecting, and the offer will be accepted (at least on the equilibrium path).
+In any sequentially-rational equilibrium, the proposer will make an offer that leaves the responder indifferent between accepting and rejecting, and the offer will be accepted (at least on the equilibrium path).
 A variety of more complicated bargaining conventions suffice for the result and might be more realistic.
 The essential features of the bargaining process are that each agent captures a share of the surplus that is increasing in the agent's expected value of returning to the search process.